 Reynold Conger, Author, books

-Stoned for His Faith, will soon be released.
+Stoned for His Faith, has been released.

 Slim Antelope is a major supporting character.
 I modeled him after a friend of mine who is a very good evangelist.